What Is the Minimum Car Insurance Requirement in Delaware?

 In Delaware, car insurance laws require that drivers have a minimum amount of liability coverage and personal injury protection to drive in the state.
 Drivers need 25/50/10 in liability limits, which includes $50,000 in bodily injury coverage per accident with a $25,000 limit per person and $10,000 in property damage coverage.
 Bodily injury pays for the medical expenses of an injured third party, while property damage liability pays for damages to a third party’s vehicle or personal property.

-Drivers in Delaware are also required to have at least $15,000 in personal injury protection (PIP) coverage.
+Drivers in Delaware are also required to have at least $15,000 in personal injury protection (PIP) coverage per person and $30,000 per accident.
 This pays for any injuries you may incur as the driver and any injuries your passengers may receive in an accident, regardless of who is at fault.

 How Much Does the Minimum Car Insurance Cost in Delaware?